08 Dec Snorkeling at the Mall of America

 Other exhibits in the aquarium are the jellyfish room, the multiple sea horse tanks, the stingray adventure where you can pet and feed stingrays, a coral display with clown fish, and the Pacific Northwest Rockpool where you can touch anemones, starfish and more.

 Besides snorkeling and diving, there are a variety of other special programs.
 A few of the programs are behind the scenes tours, overnight adventures, and sharks after dark.
 Basically, SEA LIFE has plenty to offer almost anyone!

-The snorkel tour costs $89.99 per person, which includes the 1 hour snorkeling program, snorkel gear, souvenir photo and aquarium admission.
+At the time of our tour, the snorkeling cost $89.99 per person (check current pricing here), which includes the 1 hour snorkeling program, snorkel gear, souvenir photo and aquarium admission.
 If you would rather just visit the aquarium, admission is $24.25 at the box office and $17.99 in advance online.